 Using a personal phone for work vs using a business phone

-Using your personal cellphone rather than a work phone issued by your employer has some benefits.
-For one, you don’t have to carry an extra phone around.
-You also have the freedom to use whatever device you prefer (for all you Apple-only folks).
+On the positive side, using your personal phone means you don’t have to carry an extra phone and can manage everything on one device.
+You also have the freedom to use whatever device you prefer.

 However, there are some drawbacks to using your own mobile phone for work.

 Some employers have strict company policies and security protocols surrounding customer and company data.
-To mitigate any cybersecurity risks, some employers will install a work profile on Android phones or a mobile device management (MDM) app on iOS devices to ensure the security of their corporate data.
+To mitigate cybersecurity risks, some employers will install a work profile on Android phones or a mobile device management (MDM) app on iOS devices to ensure the security of their corporate data.

 Alternatively, your employer may ask you to connect to your company’s virtual private network (VPN) to conduct business remotely.

-Either scenario exposes all of your personal data — including your contacts, photos, texts, and social media interactions — to your employer.
+Either scenario exposes all your personal data — including your contacts, photos, texts, and social media interactions — to your employer.
 And yes, this is legal.

-1. Maintain work-life balance
+1. Maintain a work-life balance

 With a dedicated business phone number, you won’t have to worry about getting calls at all hours.
 You can eliminate the expectation that you’re always available by setting business hours within your business phone app.
 That way, you can enjoy your personal time without interruption.